Introduction to Referral Marketing Strategy

 7. Join a referral marketing network: (Referral Marketing Strategy)

 Referral marketing networks also help build relationships as they have weekly meetings where they discuss strategies, how to make presentations and proposals.
 They also hold workshops giving new ideas on business promotion and strategies.
-BNI reported at the end of 2015 that it has 7,300 chapters, and generated 7.7 million referrals valued at $9.3 bn.
+BNI reported at the end of 2015 that it has 7,300 chapters and generated 7.7 million referrals valued at $9.3 bn.
 The total membership of the organization is 190,000 in 64 nations.

 8. Use a mix of cash, non-cash and multi-pronged strategy: (Referral Marketing Strategy)

 You may use both cash or non-cash incentives for referral marketing example, but a Chicago University study found that non-monetary incentives were more effective than cash benefits by 24%.
-It is also better to not confine referral to customers or employees alone, referral marketing websites can also be used to new customers and lure them into referral marketing programs.
+It is also better to not confine referral to customers or employees alone; referral marketing websites can also be used to new customers and lure them into referral marketing programs.

 9. Communicate the buyer persona to your customers: (Referral Marketing Strategy)

-When asking for referrals, most often companies forget the target group they are looking at.
-Every friend or colleague of your customer may not be a prospect and get a long list of prospects, spending time on them may not bring the desired result.
+When asking for referrals, most often, companies forget the target group they are looking at.
+Every friend or colleague of your customer may not be a prospect and get a long list of prospects; spending time on them may not bring the desired result.
 In such cases, the company can outline a client profile- desired age group, income, interests, industry, gender, hobbies so that results would be better.

 Who can employ referral marketing?

 Retail stores, magazines, banks, doctors, credit card companies, the automotive industry, airports, hotels, travel agencies, stockbroking firms, mutual funds, online trading companies.
 It is suitable for both B2B and B2C business and service companies.
-Worldwide, it is small and medium companies that have gained more from referral marketing example.
+Worldwide, it is small and medium companies that have gained more from referral marketing examples.

 Advantages of referral marketing Example?